An introduction to Lent

 Welcome to a great experience in personal transformation.
 That’s right!
 Lent is a time for introspection; a time to look inward, to re-evaluate our patterns of thought, and emerge more capable of spreading love and light throughout the world.
 Like the caterpiller becomes the butterfly, you too can retreat to the “cocoon of lent,” shed your erroneous ways of thinking, and emerge a beautiful new being.

 The word “lent” comes the “Anglo-Saxon word for spring, which is derived from a verb meaning to lengthen.
 Lent comes in the spring when the days become noticeably longer.” * All cultures around the world have traditions that celebrate the return of plant life, warmer temperatures, and the beginning of growing season.
-Lent is connected to this tradition.
+Lent is connected to this tradition and is observed most carefully by Roman Catholics around the world.
+Regardless of your religious affiliation, open your mind and heart and give this exciting process of transformation a chance.
+You won’t be disappointed.

 I grew up in New Orleans, a devoutly Catholic city, and was introduced to the traditions of Lent at an early age.
 As a child, I’ll never forget the schoolyard discussions: “What are you giving up for lent?”
 None of us 3rd graders had any idea what “lent” was, but we all were part of the traditional Catholic community in New Orleans and we always did our best to participate in the traditions.